 Race no bar to Church membership I. 16.
 4

-Recorder of Ordinations I. 1.
-6(a)
+Recorder of OrdinationsI.
+1. 6(a)

-Data and statistics to I. 1.
-6(b)
+Data and statistics toI.
+1. 6(b)

-Duties I. 1.
-6(a)
+Duties

-Duty to furnish information I. 1.
-6(b)
+Duty to furnish informationI.
+1. 6(b)

-Exceptions I. 1.
-6(b)
+Exceptions

-Election I. 1.
-6(a)
+Election

-Expenses I 1 6(d)

 Expenses

+To be notified of certain depositionsIV.
+12. 3(b), 6

+10 be nothed of certain depositions

-Vacancy filled by Presiding BishopI.
-1. 6(f)
+Vacancy filled by Presiding Bishop

 Rector-See also Minister.
+Deacon not permitted to be, of a Parish

-Deacon not permitted to be, of a ParishIII.
-23. 2(a)
+Deacon not permitted to be, of a Parish III.
+25. 2(a)

-Rector Election of III 22

 Rector, Election of

+Minister settled when an accord for any user

 Minister settled when engaged for one year

 Election of Assistant Minister

 Not removed against will

-Not removed against will

-Not resign without consent of VestryIII.
-21. 1
+Not resign without consent of Vestry

-Powers ofIII.
-20. 1
+Powers of

-Resignation III.
-21. 1
+ResignationIII.
+21.1

-Resignation required at age seventy-two III.
+Resignation required at age seventy-twoIII.
 20. 10

-Right of, to preside at meetings of Vestry I. 13.
-2
+Right of, to preside at meetings of Vestry I. 13.2

-Register of baptisms to be kept III.
+Register of baptisms to be keptIII.
 20. 3

-Registrar of General Convention 1.
+Registrar of General ConventionI.
 1. 5

-Appointment in case of vacancy I. 1.
-5(g)
+Appointment in case of vacancyI.
+1. 5(g)

-Expenses I. 1.
-5(e)
+Expenses

-Journals and papers delivered toI.
-1. 5(f)
+Journals and papers delivered to I. 1.
+5(f)

-May be Historiographer I. 1.
-5(d)
+May be Historiographer

-Prepare Letters of Consecration I. 1.
-5(c)
+Prepare Letters of Consecration

-Records of Consecrations I. 1.
-5(b); III.
+Records of ConsecrationsI.
+1. 5(b); III.
 17. 4

 Regulations respecting the LaityI.
 16

-Religious Communities III.
-27
+Religious Communities

-Appointment of a Visitor III.
-27. 8
+Bishop Visitor or ProtectorIII.
+27. 3

-Chaplain of III.
-27. 4

-Official recognition not to be withdrawn III.
-27. 9

-Prayer Book to be used

-Property held in trust

-Rule and constitution approved by Bishop
+Dispensation from Vows

+Not Parish or Institution of Diocese

+Official Recognition

+Permission to establish a house

+Provision for legal ownership

-Remission or modification of judicial sentences IV.
+Remission or modification of judicial sentencesIV.
 13

-Denunciation of the Minister IV 9, IV 10 1

 Renunciation of the Ministry

-Repeal, enactment, and amendment of Canons
+Repeal, enactment, and amendment of CanonsV.
+1

+Repeal, effactifient, and amendment thereby.

-Repealed Canon, no re-enactment thereby
+Repealed Canon, no re-enactment therebyV.
+1. 2

 Reports, Annual

 From Dioceses, on form prepared by Executive Council, to

-Executive Council I. 5.
-2
+Executive Council

-Receipts and disbursements I. 4.
-7; I. 5.
-1
+Receipts and disbursements

-Statistics I. 5.
-1
+Statistics

-From Ministers, to Bishop I. 5.
-1
+From Ministers, to Bishop

-From Missionary Bishops, to Presiding Bishop III.
+From Missionary Bishops, to Presiding BishopIII.
 19. 3

 From Parishes, on form prepared by Executive Council, to

-Executive Council I. 5.
-1
+Executive Council

-Report Forms-Executive Council approve I. 5.
-1, 2
+Report Forms-Executive Council approveI.
+5. 1, 2

-TE